yiwen101/CardWizard-Testing/README.md

 # Prerequisites
 Run Nacos.

-I tried to inlclude a binary version of the nacos server in this repository, but since that single file's size is too large, github does allow me to push the change to the online.
-So, I have to trouble you installing nacos yourself.
+I tried to inlclude a binary version of the nacos server in this repository, but the Github seems to have a 100 MB limit on the maximum file size per file and the nacos server's binary file unfortunately exceeds that limit.
+So, I have to trouble you guys to install the nacos server yourself.

 The easiest way to run the nacos server is to run it in a docker container using the image `nacos/nacos-server`.
 More specificly, install docker/docker desktop [here](https://www.docker.com/products/docker-desktop/), then run the following command in the terminal:
 -     docker pull nacos/nacos-server  (this should pull the latest version)